postmanlabs/labs-docs/src/pages/docs/publishing-your-api/viewing-documentation.md

 1. Select a documentation source in the pane at left:

     * **Schema Documentation:** Select an API, and then select an item to view a specific path or request.
 (Schema documentation is only available for OpenAPI 3.0 schemas.)
-    * **Collections:** Select a linked collection, and then select an item to view a specific path or request.
+    * **Collection Documentation:** Select a linked collection, and then select an item to view a specific path or request.
 To see sample code in a different language, select it in the **Language** menu.

 <img alt="Viewing API documentation" src="https://assets.postman.com/postman-docs/documentation-view-schema-docs-v9-9.jpg" width="952px">